-- You'll need to give a title and description when you enter online. - Title: The name of your concept, not simply the name of the brief (eg "Be Here & There" not "BBC Project") - Description: A short summary of your idea (max.
+- You'll need to give a title and description for your work when you enter online. - Title: The name of your concept, not simply the name of the brief (eg "Be Here & There" not "BBC Project") - Description: A short summary of your idea (max.
 100 words).
 Don't include the brief in this description.
 We will use this to help promote your work if it wins, and it will be available to the judges as supporting material.
-Your brief may ask you to include specific info in this description.

-Main Vs Optional Submission Material
+Main vs Optional Submission Material

 - Most briefs have options for the main deliverable(s) and optional supporting material. - The main deliverable is what you must submit for that brief, and what the judges will base initial decisions on.
-They'll view this first, then look at any optional material only if they want to - eg if your main piece has impressed them enough to want to see more. - Your main piece(s) must clearly and effectively present your idea and execution, anything the judges will need so they can understand your response, anything specified under The important stuff on the brief. - The optional pieces are your chance to show additional executions (eg ads, product mock-ups, app prototypes), or give further insights into your research and development.

-- You'll be asked to name every asset

-(each file you upload or URL you input) -

-use this to clearly indicate whether that

-asset is one of your main deliverables, or

-an optional supporting piece (e.g. "Main

-Deliverable 1", "Supporting Image 3",
+They'll view this first, then look at any optional material only if they want to - eg if your main piece has impressed them enough to want to see more. - Your main piece(s) must clearly and effectively present your idea and execution, anything the judges will need so they can understand your response, and anything specified under The important stuff on the brief. - The optional pieces are your chance to show additional executions (eg ads, product mock-ups, app prototypes), or give further insights into your research and development. - You should name every asset clearly (each file you upload or URL you input) to indicate whether that asset is one of your main deliverables, or an optional supporting piece (e.g. 'Main Deliverable 1", "Supporting Image 3', etc)

-etc)

-- You will also be able to control the order your assets are viewed in - make sure your main piece(s) come first, and that the viewing order makes sense.
+You will also be able to control the order your assets are viewed in - make sure your main piece(s) come first, and that the viewing order makes sense.

-What Else Do You Need To Know?
+What Else Do You Need to Know?

-- You can enter online from early 2020. - The entry site will walk you through the process, but before you start, make sure all your team members and all your tutors have registered and can login at www.dandad.org. - Keep it anonymous.
-This is for your benefit we want the judges to look purely at your work to keep the process fair and free of unconscious bias.
+- You can enter online from early 2021.
+Please note, D&AD host a number of awards, so make sure you're on an entry site that says 'New Blood Awards' at the top of the page before starting to create your entry.
+You'll be able to access the entry site by heading to dandad.org/newbloodawards and selecting Enter now when the entry site is live. - The entry site will walk you through the process, but before you start, make sure all your team members and all your tutors have registered and can login at dandad.org. - Keep it anonymous.
+This is for your benefit - we want the judges to look purely at your work to keep the process fair and free of unconscious bias.
 So don't include your name, or the names of your teammates, tutors or college anywhere in your entered work, or in file names.
-If these are included, we may ask you to resubmit without them, or remove them ourselves.
-(There may be some exceptions, e.g. if your identity is somehow part of your concept check with us if you're not sure). - All work must be submitted in English unless specified by the brief.
+If these are included, we may ask you to resubmit without them, or remove them ourselves (there may be some exceptions, e.g. if your identity is somehow part of your concept - check with us if you're not sure). - All work must be submitted in English unless specified by the brief.
 Any explanations must be in English. - You must upload all your files on the entry site.
 No data disks and no files hosted on other sites.
 Eg if you're submitting a video, we won't accept a link to it on YouTube - you have to upload it directly.
-The one exception is for interactive executions - see the following pages for more info. - PDFs are not accepted except for textonly, eg longform copy, or scripts for radio ads - and only where specified on the brief. - Don't include images in PDFs.
+The one exception is for interactive executions - see the following pages for more info. - PDFs are not accepted except for textonly, eg longform copy, or scripts for radio ads - and only where specified on the brief. - Don't include images in PDFs, except for Brand Guidelines in the Grey Poupon brief.